VaishnavichandraG/WebOps-Part-1/README.md

-First part of the technical questionaire

-Each question under this is in a different file
+### Technical questionaire

+All the sub questions under part1 are in the file named part1.html

+All the sub questions under part2 are in the file named part2.html